Zoetis Inc. (NYSE:ZTS) Shares Bought by BRYN MAWR TRUST Co

-BRYN MAWR TRUST Co grew its holdings in shares of Zoetis Inc. (NYSE:ZTS – Free Report) by 69.0% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,131 shares of the company’s stock after acquiring an additional 870 shares during the period.
-BRYN MAWR TRUST Co’s holdings in Zoetis were worth $371,000 as of its most recent SEC filing.
+BRYN MAWR TRUST Co grew its stake in shares of Zoetis Inc. (NYSE:ZTS – Free Report) by 69.0% in the third quarter, Holdings Channel.com reports.
+The fund owned 2,131 shares of the company’s stock after buying an additional 870 shares during the quarter.
+BRYN MAWR TRUST Co’s holdings in Zoetis were worth $371,000 at the end of the most recent reporting period.

-Several other large investors also recently modified their holdings of ZTS.
-Norges Bank bought a new position in shares of Zoetis during the fourth quarter worth about $745,861,000.
-Morgan Stanley lifted its holdings in Zoetis by 34.6% in the fourth quarter.
-Morgan Stanley now owns 10,872,704 shares of the company’s stock worth $1,593,395,000 after acquiring an additional 2,796,694 shares during the last quarter.
-Moneta Group Investment Advisors LLC increased its stake in shares of Zoetis by 124,281.9% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 2,332,160 shares of the company’s stock valued at $341,778,000 after purchasing an additional 2,330,285 shares during the period.
-Arrowstreet Capital Limited Partnership increased its stake in shares of Zoetis by 171.7% in the first quarter.
-Arrowstreet Capital Limited Partnership now owns 3,326,448 shares of the company’s stock valued at $627,335,000 after purchasing an additional 2,102,306 shares during the period.
-Finally, Vaughan Nelson Investment Management L.P. acquired a new stake in shares of Zoetis in the third quarter valued at approximately $176,219,000.
-89.47% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Evermay Wealth Management LLC lifted its position in shares of Zoetis by 439.3% during the 1st quarter.
+Evermay Wealth Management LLC now owns 151 shares of the company’s stock valued at $25,000 after acquiring an additional 123 shares during the last quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its position in shares of Zoetis by 430.8% during the 1st quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 138 shares of the company’s stock valued at $26,000 after acquiring an additional 112 shares during the last quarter.
+Worth Asset Management LLC acquired a new stake in shares of Zoetis during the 1st quarter valued at $26,000.
+VisionPoint Advisory Group LLC acquired a new stake in shares of Zoetis during the 2nd quarter valued at $29,000.
+Finally, Moisand Fitzgerald Tamayo LLC lifted its position in shares of Zoetis by 105.5% during the 3rd quarter.
+Moisand Fitzgerald Tamayo LLC now owns 187 shares of the company’s stock valued at $33,000 after acquiring an additional 96 shares during the last quarter.
+Institutional investors and hedge funds own 89.47% of the company’s stock.

 Zoetis Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, June 4th.
-Shareholders of record on Friday, April 19th will be paid a dividend of $0.432 per share.
-This represents a $1.73 dividend on an annualized basis and a dividend yield of 0.95%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 4th.
+Shareholders of record on Friday, April 19th will be given a dividend of $0.432 per share.
+This represents a $1.73 annualized dividend and a yield of 0.95%.
 The ex-dividend date of this dividend is Thursday, April 18th.
-Zoetis’s dividend payout ratio (DPR) is currently 34.12%.
+Zoetis’s payout ratio is 34.12%.

 Zoetis Inc engages in the discovery, development, manufacture, and commercialization of animal health medicines, vaccines, and diagnostic products and services in the United States and internationally.
 The company commercializes products primarily across species, including livestock, such as cattle, swine, poultry, fish, and sheep and others; and companion animals comprising dogs, cats, and horses.